The School Choice Process in 3 Steps

 Visit the Office of Student Equity and Placement

 Student Placement Specialists are available to work with families to discuss school options and assist with registrations.
 For support, please call (585) 262-8241 or visit the Office of Student Equity and Placement, 131 West Broad Street, Floor 1.
-The Office of Student Placement and Equity is open Monday through Friday, 8:00am - 4:30pm.Step 2: Rank your school selectionsTalk with your child and rank each school offering based on their interests and each school's unique features.
+The Office of Student Equity and Placement is open Monday through Friday, 8:00 am - 4:30 pm.
+Registration packets, applications, school compacts, and other documentation are available for pick-up at 131 W. Broad Street.Step 2: Rank your school selectionsTalk with your child and rank each school offering based on their interests and each school's unique features.
 Visiting a school by arranging an in-school visit could help you make the most informed choice.

 You will be notified of your Kindergarten, 7th, or 9th-grade placement in May.
 High school students accepted by application schools can choose admission to that school or enroll in their lottery placement school.Does my child qualify for immediate placement for Kindergarten?

 There are two ways your child can qualify for immediate placement in a school you want for Kindergarten.

 Even if your child qualifies for immediate Kindergarten placement, you must apply by April 14, 2022, to be assured an immediate placement seat.
 If your child regularly attends a District Pre-K program, the lottery is designed to give you preference at that school.
 The school must be in your zone and selected as your first choice.Does every student in 8th grade need to choose a new school for 9th grade?

 - You live within a half-mile of your neighborhood school.

 - You have a sibling attending a school in your zone.